dice-cyfronet/atmosphere/doc/api/README.md

 ## Status codes

 The API is designed to return different status codes according to context and action.
-In this way if a request results in an error the caller is able to get insight into what went wrong, e.g. status code `400 Bad Request` is returned if a required attribute is missing from the request.
+In this way if a request results in an error the caller is able to get insight into what went wrong, e.g. status code `422 Unprocessable Entity` is returned if a required attribute is missing from the request.
 The following list gives an overview of how the API functions generally behave.

 API request types:

 * `GET` requests access one or more resources and return the result as JSON.
-Objects array with root equals into plural resource name (e.g. `appliance_types`) is returned (even if there is one object inside)
+Objects array with root equals into resource name (e.g. `appliance_types` for listing all appliance types and `appliance_type` for getting single appliance type) is returned
 * `POST` requests return `201 Created` if the resource is successfully created and return the newly created resource as JSON
+* `POST` and `PUT` request bodies format needs to the same format as for getting single resource response
 * `GET`, `PUT` and `DELETE` return `200 Ok` if the resource is accessed, modified or deleted successfully, the (modified) result is returned as JSON
-* `DELETE` returns `200 Ok` on success, `404 Not Found` when resource is not found.

 The following list shows the possible return codes for API requests.